ProducePete21/kty_reflections/README.md

-<b>Math for Reflections:</b>
+<b>Perceived Math for Reflections:</b>

 I believe that the equation to determine a reflection for a particular transaction would be:
 (transactionValue * 0.03) * userOwnershipPercentage.

-That’s 3% of whatever the amount of the transaction was times whatever the user’s personal percentage of ownership is.
+That’s 3% of whatever the amount of the transaction was times whatever the user’s personal percentage of ownership is at the time.
 The ownership percentage would just be the current amount of owned KTY divided by the current total supply.

 The ownership percentage and the total supply change after every burn and every reflection eligible transaction.
 It would also change as user’s buy and sell KTY.